 Many people establish recovery from anorexia or bulimia by seeking professional treatment.
 Treatment tends to be multidisciplinary, and people may benefit from a combination of therapy, medication, nutritional support, and positive lifestyle changes.
 Moreover, there are numerous evidence-based therapy models for eating disorders.

-A person with an eating disorder frequently meets the criteria for other mental health conditions, including depression, substance abuse, and anxiety.
+A person with an eating disorder frequently meets the criteria for other mental health conditions, including depression, substance use disorder, and anxiety.
 It’s important to seek comprehensive therapy or medication to treat these conditions, as well.
 Treating one issue without addressing the other may increase the risk of relapse.

 Finding the right therapist is often the first step in recovery.
 Therapy will teach you the insight and tools needed to manage your symptoms and heal from disordered eating behaviors.
 It’s best to look for a therapist specializing in eating disorders.
 Ask about their credentials, qualifications, and experience with treatment.
 You can start your search with an online therapist directory.